CDPHE provides update on Omicron BA2 and decrease in COVID cases

 “We’ve had incredible success in people going and accessing these free masks at their community centers.
 Part of that success is how excited Coloradans were to provide themselves and their families with an additional level of protection,” Bookman said.

-Some more good news for Colorado — CDPHE confirmed the declining of cases off of a spike at the end of 2021, which could suggest we reached the Omicron peak.
+The CDPHE also confirmed the declining of cases off of a spike at the end of 2021, which could suggest we reached the Omicron peak.

 “Case rates certainly making progress continuing to decrease in the state and we’re feeling optimistic about the level of decrease that we’re seeing, but still lots of COVID out there being transmitted,” Dr. Herlihy said.

-COVID-19 likely won’t go away anytime soon, so Bookman said that CDPHE will be looking for ways to live alongside it for the future as a way to get back to more normal living.
+According to Bookman, it is unlikely that COVID-19 will away anytime soon, so the CDPHE will be looking for ways to live alongside it.

 “We are looking at short term and longer term scenarios and starting to do some planning around how do you live with this virus in more of an endemic environment,” Bookman said.

-CDPHE said they’re still encouraging Coloradans to follow health guidelines and to take advantage of the free at-home testing program, saying to order them even before you’re sick so you can test immediately once you get symptoms.
+CDPHE still encourages Coloradans to follow health guidelines and to take advantage of the free at-home testing program.